 - Malnutrition (not getting the calories, protein, carbohydrates, vitamins, and minerals you need from the food)

 Eating food that is good for you is important to your health.
 If you have a problem with how food tastes, be sure to talk with your doctor.

 Many things can cause you to lose your sense of taste.
+If the salivary glands are damaged or aren’t producing enough saliva, this can affect taste.
 Most of the time there are ways to help with the problem.

 Medications, like antibiotics and pills to lower cholesterol and blood pressure, can sometimes change how food tastes.
-Some medicines can make your mouth dry.
+Some medicines such as those for high blood pressure, depression, and bladder-control issues can make your mouth dry.
 Having a dry mouth can cause food to taste funny and also make it hard to swallow.
 Talk to your doctor if you think a medicine is affecting your sense of taste.
 There may be different medicines that you can try.
 Do not stop taking your medicine.

 Gum disease, an infection in your mouth, or issues with your dentures can leave a bad taste in your mouth that changes the way food tastes.
 Brushing your teeth, flossing, and using mouthwash can help prevent these problems.
 Talk to your dentist if you have a bad taste in your mouth that won’t go away.